Anya-Gubskay/japanese-crosswords/README.md

-# 🀄 Angular Japanase games
+# 🀄 Angular Japanese games

 **Japanese games** is a Japanese board game created using Angular.
 They are designed to be lightweight, responsive and user-friendly, providing a fun experience for players of all ages.